|

 tacking up Sabbah for his afternoon class.
 She exclaimed that her horse was

-in trouble in her trailer in the parking area and she needed help.
-Jackie,
+in trouble in her trailer in the parking area and she desperately

 Bruce and I grabbed some spare lead ropes and dashed out leaving Sabbah in the